rezarahimian/docs/multiple_withdrawal.rst

 We can consider the below flowchart demonstrating how does Approve function works.
 By using this flowchart, all possible outputs could be generated based on tweaked inputs:

 .. figure:: images/multiple_withdrawal_16.png
-    :scale: 70%
+    :scale: 90%
     :figclass: align-center

     *Figure 20: Flowchart of added code to Approve function*

-In order to evaluate functionality of the new ``Approve/transferFrom`` functions, we have implemented a standard ERC20 token along side our proposed ERC20 token.
+In order to evaluate functionality of the new ``approve/transferFrom`` functions, we have implemented a standard ERC20 token along side our proposed ERC20 token:

-Standard ERC20 token implementation (TKNv1) on Rinkby test network: https://rinkeby.etherscan.io/address/0x8825bac68a3f6939c296a40fc8078d18c2f66ac7
+https://rinkeby.etherscan.io/address/0x8825bac68a3f6939c296a40fc8078d18c2f66ac7

 .. figure:: images/multiple_withdrawal_17.png